haddocking/pdb-tools/CONTRIBUTING.md

 pip install flake8  # Optional obviously
 flake8 --ignore E501,E731 --statistics bin/

+# Update the documentation, if you added new tools (or changed docstrings).
+cd docs/
+python doctools.py
+git add index.md && git commit -m "Updated documentation"

 # When there are no issues left, push to your fork on github
 git push origin pdb_newtool